 Robert M. Holder -- Postdoctoral Fellow

 Robert joined Hopkins as a Postdoctoral Fellow in July 2018 after finishing his PhD studies at the University of California, Santa Barbara.
 He is broadly interested in petrology, petrochronology and tectonics, and has previously worked in Antarctica, Madagascar and Norway.
 His current work considers the metamorphic record of secular evolution in tectonics, and individual high-grade terranes in Minnesota, Nevada and Namibia.
 From September 2020 he will be an Assistant Professor at the University of Michigan, Ann Arbor.
 Students interested in graduate research that uses petrology and geochronology to answer questions in tectonics are encouraged to reach out to Robert.

 Naomi A. Becker -- Second-year Graduate Student

-Naomi started as a PhD Student at Hopkins in August 2018 after finishing her undergraduate studies at the University of North Carolina, Chapel Hill.
-Naomi’s current graduate research concerns rates and mechanisms for subduction initiation in the Iapetus Ocean.
-She is also interested in geochemistry of subduction, and the petrogenesis of plagiogranites and their utility in dating tectonomagmatic processes.
-Naomi’s field areas include Alabama, Maryland, Quebec and Norway.
+Naomi started as a PhD student at Hopkins in August 2018 after finishing her undergraduate studies at the University of North Carolina, Chapel Hill.
+Naomi’s current graduate research concerns records of subduction initiation in the Iapetus Ocean.
+She is also interested in the petrogenesis of plagiogranites and their utility in dating tectonomagmatic processes.
+Naomi’s fieldwork focus is on mafic–ultramafic complexes in Alabama and Norway.